michael-lazar/goodvibes/README.md

 ### Relaxing music loops from /f/

-This project houses a selection of flash videos with atmospheric music and images.
+This project houses my personal collection of flash videos with atmospheric music and images.
-Flash is no longer a popular media format, but I think that in this case it adds a lo-fi charm.
+Flash is no longer a popular media format, but it lives on in my heart.
 Minimal navigation controls are provided to switch between songs.

 This server is hosted @ http://goodvibes.mozz.us/